Dino Brugioni

-Dino Antonio Brugioni (December 16, 1921 – September 25, 2015) was a former senior official at the CIA's National Photographic Interpretation Center (NPIC).
-He was an imagery analyst and also served as NPIC's Chief of Information.
+Dino Antonio Brugioni (December 16, 1921 – September 25, 2015) was an American intelligence analyst.
+He was a senior official at the CIA's National Photographic Interpretation Center (NPIC), working as an imagery analyst and also serving as NPIC's Chief of Information.
 During his 35-year career, Brugioni helped establish imagery intelligence (IMINT) as a national asset to solve intelligence problems.
 Even after retirement, Brugioni was considered to be the world's foremost imagery intelligence analyst.